 Drive Belt Resources

-Galibier Mark II versions of turntables (as well as any drive systems we subsequently update) employ manufactured, seamless (no splice) belts.
+- Galibier Mark II versions (and all earlier generation turntables we’ve upgraded to current spec) employ manufactured, seamless (no splice) belts.

 Suppliers of Seamless Kapton Belts:

 (Scroll down for resources on building your own belts from Mylar, recording tape, etc.)

 Address: Belting Industries Co., Inc., 20 Boright Ave., Kenilworth, NJ 07033